nerdErg/simpleSuggestions/README.md

 You can configure where the suggestion files live by setting it in config.groovy like so:

+    suggest.data.directory = './mySuggestions'

+The directory is relative to the root directory of your app unless you make it an absolute path.

+You can put the suggestion files in you Classpath if you like by setting the directory relative to your Classpath, and setting the classpathResource option like this:

     suggest.data.directory = 'mySuggestions'
+    suggest.data.classpathResource = true

 *NOTE* suggestion files are loaded into memory once requested, and stay there for the life of the application, so bear that in mind with large data sets, you may want to provide a handler that accesses a database.